 A small underwater flashlight can help you quickly see if there’s any lobsters hiding in the back of a cave (or better illuminate the tail of a Wobbegong that I missed one dive, who was apparently startled by my arm reaching into his cave and promptly took a bite of my hand).

-- BEST DIVING FLASHLIGHT SUIT: With two 18650 battery, a charger, lanyard, waterproof O-rings, can be used as primary light on recreational diving, a backup light on cave diving and wreck diving.
+- Professional diving flashlight & Responsive customer service: This light can be used as primary light on recreational diving, a backup light on cave diving and wreck diving.
 Meanwhile, Outdoor Equipment Expert store is a professional dive light manufacturer direct store, we provide worry-free after-sale service for every customers.
-If you have any issues with the product when you received, please feel free to contact the seller directly, we are always here to help you.
+If you have any issues with the product when you received, please feel free to contact the seller directly, we are always here for you.

 Luckily, he wasn’t all that big, and with my gloves it didn’t do any serious damage.